ysy-dlg/RefCommitDiff/Database/database_creating.md

 # commit_diff_db
 Testing Phase Version.

-Currently, I am using `git log --all`.
+Currently, except for the `commits_finergit_hayashi` (git log --branches --tags --no-merges -M50), all other tables use `git log --all` to extract commit information.
 In the future, I may consider adding options to exclude merge commits and other entries.

 ## Tables in commit_diff_db